OTs-14 Groza: Features

 The OTs-14-4A shares three-quarters of its components with the AKS-74U.
 The basic components of the weapon are borrowed directly from the AKS-74U assault rifle and slightly modified, simplifying the design as a whole and making the weapon considerably cheaper.
 The weapon has modular design allowing for assembly of one of four weapon versions depending on the assigned mission.
 It is configured in a bullpup layout for increased portability and balance.
 The grip is displaced forward, making the assault rifle compact, suitable for concealed carrying and evenly balanced so that it can be fired like a handgun with one hand.
-The bullpup configuration has been called hard to carry due to its weight, and the position of the Kalashikov action close to the user's face can make it difficult to operate.
+The bullpup configuration has been called hard to carry due to its weight, and the position of the Kalashnikov action close to the user's face can make it difficult to operate.

 The weapon fires from a closed bolt and has a hammer-type firing mechanism.
 On the left side of the receiver is a three-position selector switch which in one position acts as a manual safety and prevents the rifle from being fired; the other two positions select whether the rifle or the grenade launcher will fire when the trigger is pulled.
 The assault rifle is equipped with iron sights in the carrying handle that consist of an adjustable rear aperture sight on a tangent leaf with range graduations from 50 to 200 m, and a forward post.
 The grenade launcher is aimed using a folding leaf sight.

 The weapon will also accept several optical sights, including the PSO telescopic sights which mount directly onto the carrying handle.
 On early models the sights mount onto a bracket on the left side of the receiver housing.
 The OTs-14-4A also has a night sight dovetail rail that will accept all standard night vision optics.